My Work

 “The crowning achievement in the anthology goes to John Goodrich’s ‘The Patriot’, a ghoulishly creepy war story that was atmospheric and a delight to the end.”

-American Exorcist, Critical Essays on William Peter Blatty, edited by Benjamin Szumskyj November 2008:
+American Exorcist, Critical Essays on William Peter Blatty, edited by Benjamin Szumskyj November 2008 (Out of Print):

 “Lebanon, the Fightin’ Irish, and Billy Shakespeare; The Comic Novels of William Peter Blatty” appeared in Benjamin Szumskyj's American Exorcist: Critical Essays on William Peter Blatty.
 Before Blatty shocked the world with The Exorcist, he wrote comedies.
 Does a study of his earlier, lighter work presage the monumentally chilling book that changed American horror?

-Dissecting Hannibal Lecter, edited by Benjamin Szumskyj February 2008:
+Dissecting Hannibal Lecter, edited by Benjamin Szumskyj February 2008 (and out of print):

 My essay “Hannibal at the Lectern: A Textual Analysis of Dr. Hannibal Lecter's Character and Motivations in Thomas Harris's Red Dragon and Silence of the Lambs” appears in Dissecting Hannibal Lecter: A Critical Anthology on the Writings of Thomas Harris (ISBN 978-0-7864-3275-2) from McFarland Books.